brendanhalstead/ai-progress-rates/MODEL_EXPLANATION.md

 -   \( P_{mid} \): The level of cumulative progress at which automation reaches half of its maximum value, L/2 (`progress_at_half_sc_automation`).
 -   \( k \): The growth rate or steepness of the sigmoid curve (`automation_slope`).

+**Numerical Safeguards**: The implementation includes overflow protection for extreme exponent values and fallback linear interpolation if exponential calculations fail.

 ## 3. Integration and System Dynamics

 The core of the model is a system of coupled ordinary differential equations (ODEs) that tie all the components together.
 The state of the system is defined by two variables: cumulative progress \( P \) and research stock \( RS \).